Skip to Content

 6. Waffle iron pan

-All of my pots and pans can go from stove top to oven which is perfect for a more minimal kitchen.
+All of my pots and pans can go from stovetop to oven which is perfect for a more minimal kitchen.

+But one of my favorite zero waste kitchen products is my cast iron waffle maker!
 I got this pan for Justin for Christmas because he LOVES waffles.

 small appliances: